RMIT-Ace/rmit-ace.github.io/_posts/2025-04-03-visionpro-airplay.md

 ## On Vision Pro
 1. Open Control Centre
 2. From "View Mirroring" select the Mac you want to airply to.
 Note, both Mac and Vision Pro must be on the same Wi-Fi network and Wi-Fi network must support Apple Bonjour.
+3. **Pro tip:** You can also video recording Vision Pro screen.
+However, this option has limitation that It does NOT allow recording while Airplay is active.